Monday 13 – Wednesday 15 July 2020

 - Australian Sport, Recreation and Play Innovation Awards

-The 2019 line-up of global keynote speakers from Australia, New Zealand, Europe and Canada are joined by additional keynote speakers at the five plenary sessions.
-The speakers will focus on key conversations that we need to have now, so that we can implement the vision and focus for the next few years.
+The 2019 line-up of global keynote speakers were from Australia, New Zealand, Europe and Canada are joined by additional keynote speakers at the five plenary sessions.
+The speakers focussed on key conversations that we need to have now, so that we can implement the vision and focus for the next few years.

-After the individual global keynote and plenary presentations, the speakers will be joined by Australian/New Zealand leaders to discuss and explore the key issues and opportunities raised.
+After the individual global keynote and plenary presentations, the speakers were joined by Australian/New Zealand leaders to discuss and explore the key issues and opportunities raised.